ITensor Networks

 • Each vertex holds exactly one ITensor.

-• Edges and link indices are either inferred from shared Index objects (when constructing from a collection of ITensors) or inserted automatically (when constructing from an IndsNetwork).
+• Edges are either inferred from shared Index objects (when constructing from a collection of ITensors) or taken from a graph passed explicitly alongside the tensors.

 Construction